Vermont Legal Help

 Vermont Legal Aid and Legal Services Vermont are nonprofit law firms that offer free civil (not criminal) legal services.
-Reach them at their shared website at VTLawHelp.org.
-It provides an online directory of legal and know-your-rights information.
-It also has the latest news about COVID-19 financial help, benefits and legal issues.
+Their website provides an online directory of legal and know-your-rights information.
 You can use the online Legal Help Request form to get help, or call the legal helpline at 1-800-889-2047.

 Lamoille Restorative Center